Information for post-16 institutions for work placement capacity and delivery funding.

 This guidance provides an overview of the requirements for funding, recording and delivering work placements.
 It will be updated as more information becomes available.
 In addition links are provided to the following supporting documentation:

-Guidance for 16 to 19 institutions completing the work placement capacity and delivery fund (CDF) implementation plan (MS Word Document, 81.6KB) and progress reports
+Guidance for 16 to 19 institutions completing the work placement capacity and delivery fund (CDF)and progress reports

 Institutions receiving the funding need to ensure the substantive work placements being delivered meet the published principles so the sector is ready for large scale delivery, when T levels are rolled out.
 This includes ensuring a work placement is: